manhmanh2002/AI-bot/README.md

 ## Image Result
 - Show the images of Robot
-- Show the images of Samosa
+- Show the images of food

 ## Wikipedia Result
-- Who is Sundar Pichai?
+- Who is Bill Gate?
-- Who is Satya Nadella?
+- Who is Obama?
 - Artifical Intelligence on Wikipedia

 ## Google Search